20. Fair Value of Financial Instruments

 (2) Excludes lease obligations accounted for under ASC 842, Leases.

 Debt Obligations.
-The fair value of the Company’s long-term obligations was determined using reporting from externally quoted market prices for INNOVATE's 8.50% 2026 Senior Secured Notes and for INNOVATE's 7.50% Convertible Senior Notes due 2026, which are reflected as Level 2 fair value measurements due to limited recently available observable trading activity for these instruments.
-All other long-term obligations of the Company are also reflected as Level 2 fair value measurements, as this methodology combines direct recent transaction activity or, if available, market observations from contributed sources with quantitative pricing models or fair value reports from valuation providers to generate evaluated prices and are classified as Level 2 fair value measurements.
+The fair value of the Company’s long-term obligations was determined using reporting from externally quoted market prices for INNOVATE's 10.50% 2027 Senior Secured Notes, 8.50% 2026 Senior Secured Notes, 9.5% Convertible Senior Secured Notes due 2027, and 7.50% Convertible Senior Notes due 2026, which are reflected as Level 2 fair value measurements due to limited recently available observable trading activity for these instruments.
+The methodology for the Level 2 fair value measurements combines direct recent transaction activity or, if available, market observations from contributed sources with quantitative pricing models or fair value reports from valuation providers to generate evaluated prices and are classified as Level 2 fair value measurements.
+The Level 3 fair value measurements, including those for the Company's other debt instruments, were estimated using an income approach based on the expected future cash flows, discounted at an estimated market yield.
+The discount rate, or yield to maturity, was derived from a synthetic credit rating and corresponding market spread analysis as of the valuation date to estimate an option-adjusted spread which was then applied to the applicable risk-free curve, consistent with market observable inputs for similarly rated debt.
 Certain long-term obligations have a fair value estimate equal to their carrying value due to recent transaction activity.
 The fair value of the debt instruments is disclosed for informational purposes and does not necessarily represent the amount that would be realized upon settlement or transfer.

 Fair Value of Financial Instruments Measured at Fair Value

-The Company's investment in marketable securities is measured at fair value, using publicly available quoted market prices, a Level 1 input.
+The Company's investments in marketable securities were measured at fair value, using publicly available quoted market prices, a Level 1 input.
 Refer to Note 6.
-Investments.
+Investments for additional information.

 Historical Timeline